biketobass/vigenere/README.md

 # vigenere
-This is code implements a Vigenere cipher.
+This code implements a Vigenere cipher.
 I wrote the code so that my daughter could exchange encrypted messages with a couple of her friends.
 It's based on the description of a Vigenere Square as descibed by Simon Singh in *The Code Book*.

 The repository includes the following files:
 * `vigenere.py` which defines a VigenereSquare class.